 – Benjamin Mauch is somewhat of an expatriate from the Old Dominion, having spent several years in Asia before returning to suburbs of Richmond.
 Prior to his move abroad, Mauch grew up along the fall line & attended university in the foothills of the Blue Ridge (that’s about as “Virginia” as it gets).
 Mauch’s work is 21st century minimalist composition.

 – Joey Wright & Nathan McGlothlin (who are also part of TLVS’ current incarnation) showcase a beauty in subtle layer manipulation with lo-fi charm.
 Opting for improvisation over set structures, each performance (live or recorded) balance feelings of isolation, distance, and fear with solace, presence, and hope.

 – Hill City inhabitant by way of a Baltimore upbringing, Harmon continually presents the residual affect of the “renaissance man” bug that bit him early on.
 Most of his output is of a visual (drawing, painting) & aural vein.
 Behind the mic, he marries a silky croon with the futuristic bent of his writing.
-With a right incredible rhythm section in tow, Lloyd looks to romance the minds & hearts of anyone within earshot.
+With a right incredible rhythm section in tow, Jeremiah looks to romance the minds & hearts of anyone within earshot.

 TLVS (the late virginia summers)